-- C. Attorneys' Fees and Costs.
-If any legal action or arbitration is brought for the enforcement of the action, the successful party shall be entitled to recover reasonable attorneys' fees and other costs incurred, in that action, in addition to any other relief to which it may be entitled. - D. Disputes.
-All disputes arising under this agreement shall be resolved by litigation in San Diego Superior Court, Downtown Branch after first attempting resolution of the dispute through non-binding mediation. - E. Qualifications.
-The broker/agent shall, at all times during the rendition of services, be a real estate agent licensed by the State of California's Department of Real Estate and shall exercise the standard of care used by brokers within the City of San Diego. - F. Retained Brokers.
-The relationship between the broker/agent and the Housing Commission will be a non-exclusive representation.
-Housing Commission may retain several brokers and will refer properties to a retained broker on a rotating basis or based on experience of the broker as determined by the Housing Commission in its sole discretion.
-The Housing Commission will track properties referred by retained brokers to properly determine the appropriate broker/agent that is entitled to compensation for the acquisition of a property. - G. Processes based on Property Status.
+- G. Processes based on Property Status.
 The agreement between the broker/agent and the Housing Commission will include specified processes each for Listed Properties, Unlisted Properties and Off-Market Properties. - H. Compensation.
 The agreement between the broker/agent and the Housing Commission will include different compensation structures as agreed upon by the parties for Listed Properties, Unlisted Properties, and Off-Market Properties.
-In situations where the broker/agent obtains fees from a seller or co-operating brokers, the broker/agent will disclose all fees obtained and to be obtained prior to the execution of the purchase and sale agreement for each transaction. - I. Approval.
-The Housing Commission will seek appropriate approvals from the President and CEO, San Diego Housing Commission Board, or the Housing Authority for the City of San Diego as required by the Procurement Policy and San Diego Municipal Code Section 98.0301 prior to the payment of any funds under the agreement.
+In situations where the broker/agent obtains compensation of any type or kind from a seller or co-operating brokers, the broker/agent will disclose and detail all such compensation obtained and to be obtained prior to the execution of the purchase and sale agreement for each transaction. - I. Approval.
+The Housing Commission will seek and secure appropriate approvals from the President and CEO, San Diego Housing Commission Board, or the Housing Authority for the City of San Diego as required by the Procurement Policy and San Diego Municipal Code Section 98.0301 prior to the payment of any funds under the agreement.